Chlamydia is the most common bacterial sexually transmitted infection diagnosed in the UK.

 Most people will not have symptoms however some can include:

-- A vaginal discharge that is different than usual
+- A vaginal discharge that is different from usual

 - The need to urinate more often